samwesto/Monte-Carlo-Redistricting/README.md

 In this section I demonstrate the use of all the algorithms described above and provide evidence of the superior performance of my modifications.

 In the following figure I show the convergence to a uniform distribution for the two methods FlipSwap and Flip.
 The y axis shows the frequency the map that is found by the algorithm the least, divided by the frequency of the map that is found the most.
 This measure converges to 1 as the distribution of maps converges to uniform.
 The x axis shows the iteration number t.
-It can be see that the FlipSwap demonstrates better convergence toward the desired unfiorm distribution over 20,000 iterations.
+It can be see that the FlipSwap demonstrates better convergence toward the desired uniform distribution over 20,000 iterations.

 FlipSwap Convergence | Flip Convergence | Swendsen-Wang Convergence :--------------------:|:--------------------:|:------------------:
 ![FS Convergence](FSconverg.png)|![F Convergence](Fconv.png)|![SW Convergence](Wangconv20.png)

 ### Constructive Algorithms
 I demonstrate the advantages of the RoddenWang modification, in comparison with the original proposal by Chen and Wang.
-Below we have maps in organge generated by the Rodden Algorithm with RoddenWang turned on.
+Below we have maps in orange generated by the Rodden Algorithm with RoddenWang turned on.
 These are placed alongside maps in blue that are sampled randomly from the distribution of all maps.
 In this graph the distance between maps is a euclidean distance.
 It can be seen that the RoddenWang is generating maps that are well dispersed and representative of the whole space.

 RoddenWang |
 :--------------------:|